Porting Boards

 a board implementation to work.

-define physical mappings or
+Section titled “Source Files”Header files in board-foo/include define physical mappings or

 configurations. e.g:

-: holds board specific definitions or mappings, for example LEDs, buttons.
-It might as well override default drivers parameters (e.g.: assigning specific pin connections to a LCD screen, radio, etc.).gpio_params.h
+periph_conf.h: defines configurations and mappings for peripherals as well as clock configurations.board.h: holds board specific definitions or mappings, for example LEDs, buttons.
+It might as well override default drivers parameters (e.g.: assigning specific pin connections to a LCD screen, radio, etc.).gpio_params.h: if the board supports SAUL then its saul_gpio_params_t is defined here.
+(Analogously, anadc_params.hcan contain a saul_adc_params_t andpwm_params.ha saul_pwm_rgb_params_t and a saul_pwm_dimmer_params_t).- other: other specific headers needed by one

 BOARD

-Board initialization functions are defined in board.c
+Board initialization functions are defined in board.c.

-This file can define a board_init()
+This file can define a board_init() function that is called at startup.

 It is run before the scheduler is started, so it must not block (e.g. by